Bybit Uncovers AI-Assisted macOS Malware Campaign Targeting Users Searching for Claude Code

 These capabilities enabled same-day deployment of detection measures.
 AI-assisted rule generation supported the creation of threat signatures and endpoint detection rules, which analysts validated before being pushed into production environments.
 AI-generated reporting drafts further reduced turnaround time, allowing threat intelligence outputs to be finalized approximately 70% faster than traditional workflows.

 "As one of the first crypto exchanges to publicly document this type of malware campaign, we believe sharing these findings is critical to strengthening collective defense across the industry," said David Zong, Head of Group Risk Control and Security at Bybit.
 "Our AI-assisted SOC allows us to move from detection to full kill chain visibility within a single operational window.
-What used to require a team of analysts working across multiple shifts - decompilation, IOC extraction, report drafting, rule writing - was completed in a single session with AI handling the heavy lifting and our analysts providing judgment and validation."
+What used to require a team of analysts working across multiple shifts - decompilation, IOC extraction, report drafting, rule writing - was completed in a single session with AI handling the heavy lifting and our analysts providing judgment and validation.
+Looking to the future, we will face an AI war.
+Using AI to defend against AI is an inevitable trend.
+Bybit will further increase its investment in AI for security, achieving minute-level threat detection and automated, intelligent emergency response."

 The investigation also revealed social engineering tactics, including fake macOS password prompts used to validate and cache user credentials.
 In some cases, attackers attempted to replace legitimate crypto wallet applications such as Ledger Live and Trezor Suite with trojanized versions hosted on malicious infrastructure.